cleosilva/api-notes/README.md

 * POST /api/users/register - Registers a new user
 * POST /api/users/login - Authenticates a user and returns a JWT token

-#### Tasks
+#### notes
-* POST /api/tasks - Creates a new task (authenticated)
+* POST /api/notes - Creates a new task (authenticated)
-* GET /api/tasks - Retrieves all tasks for the authenticated user
+* GET /api/notes - Retrieves all notes for the authenticated user
-* PUT /api/tasks/ - Updates a task (authenticated)
+* PUT /api/notes/ - Updates a task (authenticated)
-* DELETE /api/tasks/ - Deletes a task (authenticated)
+* DELETE /api/notes/ - Deletes a task (authenticated)

 ### Swagger Documentation
 ````bash